 When viewed through a microscope, E. faecalis and E. faecium occur as gram-positive cocci, arranged in chains.
 They can also build pairs.
 Enterococci are catalase-negative and do not perform hemolysis when grown on blood agar.
 Their cell walls contain the Lancefield antigen D.

 Several virulence factors are known for E. faecalis which help the bacterium to invade and destroy tissue.
 This includes gelatinases, hyaluronidases, proteases, adhesins and cytolysin A.

-Enterococci are the second most cause for urinary tract infections and the third most cause of native-valve endocarditis (in form of endocarditis lenta).
-They can also be responsible for septicaemia, peritonitis and wound infections, especially in the course of nosocomial infections or after treatment with cephalosporins.
+Enterococci are the second most cause for urinary tract infections, and the third most cause of native-valve endocarditis (in the form of endocarditis lenta).
+They can also be responsible for septicemia, peritonitis and wound infections, especially in the course of nosocomial infections or after treatment with cephalosporins.
 Due to their natural resistance, the treatment with cephalosporins exerts a selection pressure.

-However, in many cases colonisation with enterococci is innocuous.
+However, in many cases, colonization with enterococci is innocuous.